 Happy Valentine’s Day!
 I wake early, Greg does not.

-I head to the beach at about 6:30, and there are more people on it than there were yesterday afternoon – which means there are no more than 30.
+I head to Coolum beach at about 6:30, and there are more people on it than there was yesterday afternoon – which means there are no more than 30.
 They are walking, running, fishing.

 At this point, we have finally passed the southern end of the Great Barrier Reef.
-The reef starts north of the tip of Cape York, the northernmost point in Australia, and ends about 150 kilometres south of Rockhampton.
-There are two immediately obvious consequences from being south: there are surf beaches, and the water is cooler, so there are no stingers to paralyze you.
+The reef starts north of the tip of Cape York, the northernmost point in Australia, and ends about 150 kilometres south of Rockhampton in a suburb called Mooloolaba.
+There are two immediately obvious consequences from being south on the Sunshine Coast: there are surf beaches, and the water is cooler, so there are no stingers to paralyze you.

 We have promised ourselves a beach day, and that is what we have.
 We spend the day gloriously, alternating between lying on the beach and body surfing.
 There is nothing, absolutely nothing, that is, in my view, as relaxing as lying on a beach on a hot, hot day, listening to the crashing waves.
 This could be a place to come back to again and again.